lzabar/Phoetry/README.md

 # Phoetry
 The aim of the project if to generate a poem based on what's on the picture.
 The identification of elements on the picture focuses on nature-related categories.

-PS: This is a project just for pratice.
+PS: This is a project just for practice.

 The are two main parts on the project:

-## 1 Image recognition
+## 1. Image recognition
 To identify specific objects in an image.
 Our focus here is nature (but can be changed according to preferences)
 ```
 from src.image_recognition import image_label_detector